MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

     :::image type="content" source="media/tutorial-enable-servers-plan/enable-workspace-servers.png" alt-text="Screenshot that shows the plan enablement page at the Log Analytics workspace level." lightbox="media/tutorial-enable-servers-plan/enable-workspace-servers.png":::

+## Enable Plan 1 at resource level

+Although we recommend that you enable the plan for an entire Azure subscription, you can enable Defender for Servers Plan 1 at resource level for specific machines.

+### Enable for a specific machine

+To turn Plan 1 on for a specific resource, use the Defender for Cloud REST API.[Pricings resource](/rest/api/defenderforcloud/pricings).

+### Enable for a resource group or based on resource tags

+Enable Plan 1 on a resource group or Azure resource tags as follows:

+1. [Download and save this file](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Powershell%20scripts/Defender%20for%20Servers%20on%20resource%20level) as a PowerShell file.
+1. Run the downloaded file.
+1. Customize as needed.
+Set pricing by **tag** or by **resource group**.
+1. Follow the rest of the onscreen instructions.

 ## Next steps